 Anti-desiccants, also called anti-transpirants, are sprays that provide a protective coating to evergreen foliage that reduces the amount of water that escapes.
 Anti-desiccants such as Moisturin are made of chemical polymers, and products such as Wilt Pruf are made from pine oil.

 Anti-desiccants are gradually washed and worn away over several months, so by springtime they’re gone.
-While all anti-desiccants are marketed as biodegradable, the ones with the most natural ingredients will be safest for you and your plants.
+While all anti-desiccants are marketed as biodegradable, the ones with the most natural ingredients will be the safest for you and your plants.

 In areas with harsh winters, anti-desiccants are applied twice, in November/December and again in February.
 In areas with more moderate winters, one application in December or January should see you through the coldest months.